 Chassis and swingarm

 The chassis was updated in order to put more weight on the front wheel to improve stability through corners.
-All this was possible by placing the headstock 7.5mm nearer to the rider.
+All this was possible by placing the headstock buy valium from india 7.5mm nearer to the rider.
 The swingarm is 15.8mm longer compared to the previous bike, changes necessary to put more weight over the front wheel and improve stability under braking and turn-in.

 Brakes and Suspension